Aghabeiki/invoice-bill/README.md

 > Invoice bill manager.<br>
 >Create your checkout invoice-bill, add item(s) details,<br>
 >and export them in HTML and/or PDF format(s).
->also the rendering is based a JADE template file so u can edit your template and use your own bill template.
+>also the rendering is based a JADE template file so you can use/edit your template and make your bill with your template.

 ## Installation